SpyglassMC/Spyglass/README.md

 ## Color Information

 DHP will display colors for `dust` particles.
-You can change the colors by hovering your cursor on them.
+You can change the color by hovering your cursor on it.

 ![color-particle](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/color-particle.gif)